soldasim/BOSS.jl/docs/src/types.md

 ExperimentData
 ```

-The data can be augmented by using the `augment_dataset` function, or replaced by the `update_dataset` function.
+The data can be augmented by using the `augment_dataset` function.

 ```@docs
 BOSS.augment_dataset
-BOSS.update_dataset
 ```

 The simples subtype of [`ExperimentData`](@ref) is the `SimpleData` structure, which simply stored the evaluated inputs and the observed outputs.